Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 This section is relevant for the target production environment:

 1. **Approved Repositories:** Third-party dependencies MUST only be obtained via internal or approved[^8] repositories.
 This MAY include proxy repositories.
+Exception are isolated test environments.

 2. **Dependency Approval:** Before a new 3rd-party dependency can be used in prod, it MUST be approved by the architecture board or respective community of practice.
 This requirement does not affect new releases of a dependency that has already been approved.